-Engaging in an act of commission (e.g., misrepresenting facts in a non-criminal manner, such as the reporting of an uncompleted task as completed; or failing to make a required report, when such failure does not have potential criminal consequences).
+Engaging in a dishonest act of commission (e.g., misrepresenting facts in a non-criminal manner, such as the reporting of an uncompleted task as completed; or failing to make a required report, when such failure does not have potential criminal consequences).

-• Engaging in an act of omission (e.g., failing to relate all pertinent details to a Supervisor, such as giving an incomplete account of an event or incident).
+Engaging in a dishonest act of omission (e.g., failing to relate all pertinent details to a Supervisor, such as giving an incomplete account of an event or incident).